 - aged 18-65 years old, and a healthy adult with an inactive lifestyle

-(NB: 'inactive lifestyle' means not participating in intensive physical activity ie more than 60-80 minutes per week of vigorous activities such as running, gym, swimming etc. Walking is not considered vigorous activity unless it is push walking) ;
+(NB: 'inactive lifestyle' means participating in vigorous physical activity for less than 160 minutes per week; such as running, gym, swimming etc. Walking is not considered vigorous activity unless it is push walking);

 - aged 18-65 years old, and have: